 Technology may be transforming the way people learn a second language—but not in K–12 schools.
 Instead, librarians and teachers still prefer to use print books to support their English language learners (ELL), according to a survey by SLJ and Rourke Educational Media.

-This article was published in School Library Journal's May 2014 issue.
+This article was published in School Library Journal's October 2015 issue.
 Subscribe today and save up to 35% off the regular subscription rate.